chapel-lang/chapel/doc/rst/technotes/lifetimeChecking.rst

 The lifetime checker is designed to catch errors such as:
  * returning a reference to or borrow from a function-local variable
  * assigning a value with a shorter lifetime to something with a larger scope

+When the lifetime for a variable is smaller than its scope, that usually means that there is some point in the program where accessing that variable could lead to a memory error.
+There are some cases where the analysis indicates a memory error could occur, but a human programmer might know that it cannot for other reasons.

 Returning a Reference to a Local Variable
 +++++++++++++++++++++++++++++++++++++++++